-Charles Owen Verrill, Jr.OF COUNSEL
+Charles Owen Verrill, Jr.CONSULTING COUNSEL

 - Arbitration of international commercial disputes and multinational investment dispute resolution, including proceedings before the International Centre for Settlement of Investment Disputes (ICSID).
 Recent cases include Funnekotter and Others and Republic of Zimbabwe, ICSID Case No. ARB/05/6 (counsel for claimants); Trans-Global Petroleum, Inc. and The Hashemite Kingdom of Jordan, ICSID Case No. ARB/07/25 (counsel for claimant); Olyana v.
 Rwanda, ICSID Case No. ARB10/10 (counsel for claimant); Von Pezold v.
 Zimbabwe, ICSID Case No. ARB/10/15 (co-counsel for claimants); Border Timbers Ltd. v.
 Zimbabwe, ICSID Case No. ARB/10/25 (co-counsel for claimants).

 - Counsel to the U.S. Chamber of Commerce in filing amicus brief before an UNCITRAL Tribunal in UPS v.
 Canada (NAFTA Chapter XI).

 - Counsels clients in antidumping and countervailing duty law, multilateral and bilateral trade negotiations, Section 301 cases, GATT affairs, and international arbitration.